Did you know that you can contribute to a spousal* registered retirement savings plan (RRSP)– in addition to your own? When you do this, you can:

-Generally speaking, if your spouse withdraws money from their RRSP, it’s taxed at their rate.
-But if your spouse withdraws money within three years of a contribution from you, you’ll have to claim that withdrawal as your taxable income, not your spouse’s.
+- Except, if they withdraw within 3 years of a contribution from you, you’ll have to claim that as your taxable income, not your spouse’s.

-- the remainder of the current year
+- remainder of the current year, and

-*(The date is based on calendar years, not three years from the last spousal RRSP contribution.
+*(The date is based on calendar years, not three years from the last spousal RRSP contribution.)

 As an example, let’s say you’ve contributed a total of $40,000 to your spouse’s RRSP.
 And, you contributed $5,000 of that $40,000 over the last two calendar years.